Nicklas-17/Nicklas-17/README.md

 Hi there, My name is Nicklas
 Currently based in Accra, Ghana 🌍

-I excel at creative problem solving and building user-centric apps.

-Software Engineer at 'Build'
+Software Engineer at 'Build The Company'

 A little more about me...